ijedi1234/CS424_Project2/README.md

 # Team member responsibilities

 Andy: Create dashboard framework, star field visualization, and planet comparison PCP.
 Also assist with readme.
 Patrick: Create scatter plot visualization and assist with transition implementation.
+Also helped with linking the various interactions between visualizations.
 Louis: Create Cascaded Pietree visualization.
 Also assist with readme.